-Item Description Login The user's login name.
+Item Description An additional option of Unspecified exists to support backwards-compatibility for systems upgraded from older versions.
+Upgraded users may be assigned to it, but it cannot be selected otherwise.
+If you have users assigned to this option, we recommend changing their assignment to the appropriate authentication type.
+Login The user's login name.
 If the user's authentication type is anything other than Axiom Prompt, then the user's login name must match the user's login name for the designated authentication source (for example, it must match the user's Windows login name when using Windows Authentication).
 See the information on the appropriate authentication type for login name requirements.
-For Windows Authentication only, you can validate that the login name matches a user name in one of the allowed domains by clicking the Validate icon I to the right of the box.
+For Windows Authentication only, you can validate that the login name matches a user name in one of the allowed domains by clicking the Validate icon to the right of the box.
 A message box will let you know whether the name was found or not.
 This feature is only available if Windows Authentication is enabled and at least one valid domain name has been specified as an allowed domain.
 This information can be referenced by using the function GetUserInfo.
-Password The user's Axiom Software password.
+Password The user's Axiom password.
 Click the button to the right of the box to set or change the user's password.
 All users must have a non-blank password.
 Users can change their own password later from within the application.
-NOTES: By default, Axiom Software enforces a basic set password rules.
+NOTES: By default, Axiom enforces a basic set password rules.
 If desired, you can disable these rules and allow any password.
 See Enabling password rules.
 The Password setting only displays for Axiom Prompt users.
 For all other authentication types, a randomly generated password will be created for the user and cannot be changed.
 Users cannot log in with this randomly generated password; they can only log in using their specified authentication type.
-If you are an administrator and you need to log into Axiom Software as another user in order to test that user's security settings, you do not need to know that user's password.
-For more information, see Testing user security.
-Enabled Specifies whether the user can access Axiom Software.
-If this check box is not selected, the user cannot log into any Axiom Software system.
+If you are an administrator and you need to log into Axiom as another user in order to test that user's security settings, you do not need to know that user's password.
+For more information, see Testing user security .
+Enabled Specifies whether the user can access Axiom.
+If this check box is not selected, the user cannot log into any Axiom system.
 NOTE: System administrators cannot disable other system administrators.
 The Administrator permission must be removed before the user can be disabled.